 While successful completion of a bachelor’s degree is required, it does not have to be in a particular discipline.
 It is very helpful to have had a previous course in molecular biology and a year of college level calculus.
 Students with no engineering or science in their background are encouraged to do some foundational coursework prior to applying.

-This is the second of our series of articles, written by Penn Engineering alums in their own words, of their experiences at Penn and how it shaped their lives.
-Our second article is written by Sherin Sonia Jacob, who graduated with a master’s in Biotechnology in 2011.
+This is part of our series of articles, written by Penn Engineering alums in their own words, of their experiences at Penn and how it shaped their lives.
+This article is written by Sherin Sonia Jacob, who graduated with a master’s in Biotechnology in 2011.